mlaggner/mlaggner.github.io/_pages/about.md

 After finishing my bachelors degree I started with my masters degree (_secure information systems_) in October 2005 (Hagenberg).
 In the last semester I wrote my thesis about _detecting virtual machine based rootkits_.
 Side by side with writing my thesis I worked at the KPMG in Linz (Upper Austria - Austria) in the department _forensics_.
 I finished my masters degree with excellent success in July 2007.

-Since August 2007 I work at EGGER Holzwerkstoffe in St. Johann in Tirol (Tirol - Austria) as a developer/software architect for SAP systems.
+Since August 2007 I work at _FRITZ EGGER GmbH & Co.
+OG_ in St. Johann in Tirol (Tirol - Austria) as a developer/software architect for SAP systems.

-Since summer 2012 I also work on an open source project in (made in Java/Swing) in my spare time.